 Skidmore College is a selective, private liberal arts college founded on the principle of making connections between theory and practice, between the mind and the hand.
 Skidmore College started off as an all-women’s institution in downtown Saratoga Springs, NY.
 Skidmore moved to its current location on the northern edge of Saratoga Springs next to the North Woods in 1961 and began admitting men in 1971.
 Currently enrolling over 2,650 matriculated students, Skidmore is committed to teaching students to be active participants in our world who approach problem solving from particularly creative and interdisciplinary perspectives.
 An example of this educational paradigm is our Frances Young Tang Teaching Museum and Art Gallery, which has earned a national reputation for pushing beyond the boundaries of a traditional college museum to develop cutting-edge, exhibition-based pedagogies across the curriculum, including Molecules that Matter originated and co-curated by Ray Giguere in chemistry.
 Skidmore College’s slogan is Creative Thought Matters to “capture the central role that creativity plays on campus, not just in the arts but also in fields such as science, business, communications and the social sciences”.

 The College employs 286 full-time faculty members and an additional 103 part-time faculty members with an 8:1 on-campus student to faculty ratio.
 Just over two-thirds of the full-time faculty members are tenure stream.
-The College’s 2005-2015 Strategic Planlaid out an ambitious goal of increasing the number of natural science majors by 50%.
+The College’s 2005-2015 Strategic Plan laid out an ambitious goal of increasing the number of natural science majors by 50%.
 The College surpassed that goal with an increase of 90%.
 Currently, about one-third of all students major in the natural sciences at Skidmore.

-The entering class in 2020 (graduating class of 2024) will be under a new general education curriculum that puts a greater emphasis on integrative learning both within a major and across the liberal arts.
+Staring with the entering class in 2020 (graduating class of 2024), students are under a new general education curriculum that puts a greater emphasis on integrative learning both within a major and across the liberal arts.
 The goal is for students to make meaningful and productive connections among the courses, ideas, and experiences of a liberal arts education by being more intentional in this process.
 The new general education curriculum has four major components.
 1) Integrations– moments where students are asked to be more reflective about their education and to make connections across disciplinary boundaries.
 The required integrative courses are the First Year Experience: Scribner Seminar, the Bridge Experience: Power & Justice, and the Senior Experience: The Coda.
 2) Foundations– courses centered around developing the skills and competencies expected of a graduate with a liberal arts education.
 The required foundation courses are Applied Quantitative Reasoning, Global Cultural Perspectives, Language Study, and Writing.
 3) Inquiries– courses centered on engaging students in particular approaches to studying our world and how we express ourselves.
 The required inquiry courses are Artistic Inquiry, Humanistic Inquiry, and Scientific Inquiry.
 4) In the Major– a set of skills and literacies to be developed and refined through the major.
 The requirements in the major are communication (written and oral), technology literacy, visual literacy, and information literacy.